ibrahimysr/ibrahimysr/README.md

 ## 🚀 About Me

-Merhaba!
-Ben İbrahim, Gaziantep'te yaşayan bir Bilgisayar Mühendisiyim.
-Teknoloji dünyasına olan tutkum ve sürekli öğrenme isteğimle kendimi geliştiriyorum.
-Mobil uygulama geliştirme, web teknolojileri ve makine öğrenmesi alanlarında projeler üretmeyi seviyorum.
+Hello!
+I'm İbrahim, a Computer Engineer based in Gaziantep.
+With a strong passion for technology and a constant drive to learn, I continuously strive to improve myself.
+I enjoy building projects in mobile application development, web technologies, and machine learning.

-- 🎓 Bilgisayar Mühendisliği
+- 🎓 Computer Engineering
 - 💻 Full-Stack & Mobile Developer
 - 🤖 AI/ML Enthusiast
-- 🌱 Sürekli öğrenmeye açık
+- 🌱 Eager to Learn and Grow
-- 🎯 Kaliteli kod yazmaya odaklanmış
+- 🎯 Focused on Writing Clean and Quality Code

 ## 💪 Skills & Expertise